olivialba/onlineStoreTemplate/P3 CHANGELOG.md

 - Added Logout
 - Added Order Page table to see a user's past orders
 - Added Users can update quantity of items at checkout
-- Changed overall CSS style of the website
+- Changed overall CSS style of the Website
 - Changed Login and Register buttons

 ### Admin Panel: